sajjadGG/book-python/design-patterns/oop/solid.rst

 Recap
 -----
+OOP Principles:

+    * Encapsulation
+    * Abstraction
+    * Inheritance
+    * Polymorphism

+Problems:

     * Rigidity - mixing higher level with low level implementation
     * Fragility - if you change something, some other thing will break
-* Reusability
     * Coupling - interdependencies a.k.a "spaghetti code"
+    * No Reusability - cannot reuse code, and need to implement from scratch

+Patterns:

-* K.I.S.S.
+    * K.I.S.S. - Keep It Simple Stupid
+    * Y.A.G.N.I. - You Ain't Gonna Need It
-* D.R.Y.
+    * D.R.Y. - Do not Repeat Yourself
-* OOP:

-    * Encapsulation
-    * Polymorphism
-    * Inheritance

 Rationale